-1. Power off the Dell laptop PC.
-2. Disconnect any peripherals connected to the PC.
-Connect only the AC adapter (charger) to the PC.
-3. Make sure that the LCD (screen) is clean (no dust particles on the surface of the screen).
-4. Press and hold D key and Power on the PC to enter LCD built-in self test (BIST) mode.
+1. Power off the Dell laptop.
+2. Disconnect any peripherals that are connected to the laptop.
+Connect only the AC adapter (charger) to the laptop.

+3. Ensure that the LCD (screen) is clean (no dust particles on the surface of the screen).
+4. Press and hold D key and Power on the laptop to enter LCD built-in self test (BIST) mode.
 Continue to hold the D key, until you see color bars on the LCD (screen).
-5. The screen will display multiple color bars and change colors on the entire screen to red, green and blue.
+5. The screen will display multiple color bars and change colors on the entire screen to red, green, and blue.
 6. Carefully inspect the screen for abnormalities.
 7. Press Esc key to exit.

-i NOTE: Dell ePSA upon launch, initiates a LCD BIST first, expecting an user intervention confirm functionality of the LCD.
+i NOTE: Dell SupportAssist Pre-boot diagnostics upon launch, initiates an LCD BIST first, expecting a user intervention to confirm functionality of the LCD.